Sopsy/NorthBoard/README.md

 7. Open http://your.url/install/install.php in your web browser and follow the installation procedure.
   - This step inserts the SQL dump into the database and allows you to add an admin account.

-8. Delete dbschema.sql and the whole install -folder!
+8. Delete the whole install -folder!

 9. Give proper permissions for the board to create the files -folder and all subfolders.
 The easiest way is of course "chmod -R /path/to/installation 777", but this is also the least secure.